Student Handbook: Section 5: General College Policies

 Conduct that occurs off campus, including but not limited to that perpetrated electronically, by social networking or email, is also subject to investigation and an appropriate response under the Policy to the extent that such conduct contributes to a sexually hostile environment on campus.

 Sexual harassment is illegal under both state and federal law.
-Inquiries regarding compliance with Title IX and all other state and federal discrimination laws may be directed to the Associate Vice President for Academic Affairs (Dr. Kathleen Boone, email@example.com, DS 102, 716.839.8301), who is the College’s Equal Opportunity and Affirmative Action Officer and Title IX Coordinator.
+Inquiries regarding compliance with Title IX and New York State law 129-B may be directed to the Title IX Coordinator (Shenck Hall 209B, 716.839.8562).
+Inquiries regarding compliance with all other state and federal discrimination laws may be directed to the Associate Vice President for Academic Affairs (DS 102, 716.839.8301), who is the College’s Equal Opportunity and Affirmative Action Officer.

 - Other Unlawful Harassment.
 Unlawful harassment is defined as verbal or physical conduct which denigrates or shows hostility or aversion to an individual because of his or her sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law, or that of his or her relatives, friends, or associates, and which: